Koba Nakopia: UNM Leadership

-Koba Nakopia has been nicknamed "Saakashvili's golden credit card", a hint at his large wealth that has been used over the years to fund UNM and opposition activities.
-He has remained largely active in the party's work in the Samegrelo region, himself originally from neighboring Abkhazia.
-In May 2019, he led protests calling for the resignation of Miranda Meskhi, the chair of the District Election Commission of Zugdidi that had admitted delivering voter lists to precincts days before the special local election in which he had endorsed former First Lady Sandra Roelofs.
-During the 2020 parliamentary election, he backed Giuli Alasania, mother of Saakashvili, as a candidate for the Zugdidi Majoritarian District, although the party eventually nominated Anzor Melia.
-He himself ran for Mayor of Senaki in 2021 against three other candidates, including Georgian Dream's Vakhtang Gadelia, whom he came on top of in the first round but lost to in the runoff.
-During that election, Prime Minister Irakli Gharibashvili campaigned for Gadelia and delivered a controversial speech threatening to block local projects in the event of a victory by Nakopia, a statement that would be heavily criticized as authoritarian by civil society organizations.
-Gharibashvili also claimed having intelligence about Nakopia's plans to move to Ukraine after a potential victory.

 Koba Nakopia was elected to the Political Council of UNM following the European Georgia split in January 2017.
-On March 25, 2019, he was elected as Executive Secretary of the party.
-On January 10, 2022, he became Chairman of the Political Council of the party, a post traditionally held by the party's chairman.
-His election to that position has been interpreted by many political observers as part of an intra-partisan struggle against Nika Melia, a charge Melia denied.
+On 25 March 2019, he was elected as Executive Secretary of the party.
+On 10 January 2022, he became Chairman of the Political Council of the party, a post traditionally held by the party's chairman.
 At the helm of the Political Council, he has been in charge of organizing the special election for the party's chairmanship scheduled for January 2023, in which he has endorsed Nika Melia for reelection.

-Following the election of Levan Khabeishvili as Chairman of UNM on January 30, 2023, Nakopia announced he would not seek reelection as chair of the party's political council, but stated he would remain a member of the party "as long as Mikheil Saakashvili remains in prison".
+Following the election of Levan Khabeishvili as chair of UNM on 30 January 2023, Nakopia announced he would not seek reelection as chair of the party's political council, but stated he would remain a member of the party "as long as Mikheil Saakashvili remains in prison".
 Though selected by the new party leadership to sit on the party's new Political Council, he refused to take his mandate, in opposition to the new chairman.